-The Moon is quincunx Neptune, and in an applying square to the Jupiter-Pluto conjuction in Capricorn, a potent influence whose exact conjuction occured 3 days before this Full Moon.
+The Moon is quincunx Neptune, and in an applying square to the Jupiter-Pluto conjunction in Capricorn, a potent influence whose exact conjunction occurred 3 days before this Full Moon.

 Moon quincunx Neptune illustrates the reality of illness, the epidemic (Neptune) in the world, and the continuation of the imperative for major adjustments to our way of life, to try and halt the spread.
 The Moon and Neptune illuminate the fear of Covid-19, the uncertainty and confusion surrounding the future, along with the implication that there will be no return to normal and the way things were in the past.

 Everything has changed and will continue to do so, the best way forward for all of us, and for some this could be daunting, is to try and flow with the changes.
 The world, the external energies we engage with have altered, so we need to review our own outlook and actions, consider how and where we may have to compromise and adapt.

 Moon quincunx Neptune highlights the need for sacrifices, as well as perhaps either overwhelming feelings of sensitivity or emotional frustration as a consequence.

 At the Full Moon Mars is exactly square Uranus indicating that frustration with the current restrictions and lockdowns, especially if financial or domestic tensions are being experienced, will indeed be high.
 Mars-Uranus contacts can bring highly charged, volatile energy – encountering reckless or impulsive behaviour by others, or feeling inclined that way ourselves if the square touches our natal chart, is entirely possible.
 In the current circumstances, go for a long walk or run and burn off some energy rather than do or say something regrettable.